|

 Gimli's tinderbox lay in a patch of soft mud behind the stone.

-And to either side of it was a partial footprint.
-The feet that
+To either side of it were partial footprints.
+The feet that had

 that had left scratches in the earth.
 "They are like a dog's